Szybet/niAudio/qt-on-kobo/setup.md

-# How to setup QT for inkbox, from ground up.
+# How to setup Qt for inkbox, from ground up.
 Fixes and better tutorial

 Everything thanks to Rain92 from his UltimateMangaReader project
 - https://github.com/Rain92/UltimateMangaReader